zhinst/zhinst-qcodes/docs/source/examples/index.rst

 Examples
 ===========

-The follwoing section provides a set of examples.
+The following section provides a set of examples.

 .. note::